 - How can I invest my money to get higher returns?

 - How can I finance my own home with pension funds?

 - How can I best plan my retirement to save on taxes?

 Vitainvest investment funds

-With the Vitainvest investment funds, you have the choice between eight different investment funds with varying holdings of bonds, stocks and real estate.
+With the Vitainvest investment funds, you have the choice between seven different investment funds with varying holdings of bonds, stocks and real estate.
 The choice of a fund depends on your personal investment strategy and risk tolerance.
 It’s also possible to invest your money in several investment funds.